$347,210 in equipment to boost COM mechanical program

-The equipment mirrors what COM Mechanical Maintenance Program graduates will find in industry.
+The equipment mirrors what COM Mechanical Maintenance Program graduates will find

 The college purchased the equipment after receiving the Jobs and Education for Texans Grant, awarded to COM and other community and technical colleges in Texas following a review process.

 “We believe in training students on equipment they can expect on the job,” said COM Director of Continuing Education Industrial Workforce Programs Laura Baumgartner.
 “We are giving students entry-level skills for industry: hands-on training with mills and lathes so they can earn the basic mechanical maintenance certificate and get entry-level jobs.
 They can then continue on to intermediate and advanced certificates and more career options.”